David-Araripe/UniProtMapper/docs/source/tutorials/field_querying.rst

     from UniProtMapper.uniprotkb_fields import reviewed, fragment, is_isoform

-    # Get reviewed entries that are not fragments
+    # Example: Get reviewed entries that are not fragments
     query = reviewed(True) & ~fragment(True)

 Range Fields